populse/mia_processes/docs/source/documentation/bricks/stats/spm/EstimateContrast.rst

         ex. '/home/username/data/derived_data/SPM.mat'

 - *con_images* (a list of items which are a pathlike object or string representing a file):
-    Contrast images from a t-contrast.
+    Contrast images from a T-contrast.

     ::
         ex. ['/home/username/data/derived_data/con_0001.nii',